Yellow Safety Badges

 This project began in 1965, motivated by a letter that appeared in a newspaper.
 The letter, which was written by a mother whose child was killed in a traffic accident, was addressed to the Prime Minister at that time and called for the prevention of traffic accidents.

-(in cooperation with Sompo Japan Insurance Inc., Meiji Yasuda Life Insurance Company, and The Dai–ichi Life Insurance Company, Limited)
+This project, which entered its 60th year in 2024, has distributed over 70 million badges, and we now hear stories of them being worn by three generations of families (in cooperation with Sompo Japan Insurance Inc., Meiji Yasuda Life Insurance Company, and The Dai–ichi Life Insurance Company, Limited).

 The history of the yellow badges